 The trail extends 2,580 miles across Texas and into northwest Louisiana, while the historic trail extends all the way to Mexico City.

 Trail brochures may be obtained from a number of locations.
 Many museums and visitor centers along the trail distribute our free brochures.
-The Places To Go page provides a sample of some of the sites along the trail that may carry our publications.
-See our publications page to download brochures directly, or email us to request one.
+Places To Go provides a sample of some of the sites along the trail that may carry our publications.
+See our Trail Brochures page to download brochures directly, or email us to request one.

-El Camino Real de los Tejas National Historic Trail?
-El Camino Real de los Tejas National Historic Trail is not a clearly marked hiking trail.
+El Camino Real de los Tejas National Historic Trail is not a clearly marked nor continuous hiking trail.
 Instead it is a corridor that passes through communities as well as wild areas and through different states and land ownership.
-We encourage you to go to the Places To Go web pages to discover the many sites you can visit.
+Places To Go will help you discover the many sites you can visit.
 Your travels on the trail are rich with cultural history: museums, historic sites, missions, presidios, and original trail segments.
 Sites are listed in Texas and Louisiana.